Find Affordable College Courses

 Boston, MA

 Northeastern University did quite well in this year’s ranking of the best places for allied health professions students to get a master’s degree.
 It came in at #10 on the list.
-Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

-Full Allied Health Professions at Northeastern University Report
+Read full report on Allied Health Professions at Northeastern University

 Best Allied Health Professions Colleges by State